STEPHANIE MIODUS, PhD, NCSP

 Leadership & Advocacy

-I am involved in local, state, and national psychology leadership, including serving as the Pennsylvania Psychological Association Graduate Student Advocacy Chair, and am also a Certified Americans with Disabilities Act Advocate.
+I am involved in local, state, and national psychology leadership, including American Psychological Association Division 46 Convention Program Co-Chair and American Psychological Association Division 1 Convention Program Co-Chair, and am also a Certified Americans with Disabilities Act Advocate.
 I am passionate about advocacy on issues related to mental health, education, disability rights, immigration, and the justice system.
 In my work, I seek to uplift and amplify the voices of those who are directly impacted by these and other systems.

-Some of my other current leadership roles include American Psychological Association Division 1 Executive Committee Student Representative for which I was spotlighted in The General Psychologist Fall/Winter 2021 issue (p.
-9); and American Psychological Association Division 37 Diverse Racial Ethnic and Multicultural (DREAM) Special Interest Group Executive Committee, where I compiled a Guide of Anti-Racism Resources for Parents and Professionals Working With Children and Families.
+I also serve on the American Psychological Association Division 37 Diverse Racial Ethnic and Multicultural (DREAM) Special Interest Group Executive Committee, where I compiled a Guide of Anti-Racism Resources for Parents and Professionals Working With Children and Families.

-I am also committed to efforts to expand opportunities and create inclusive spaces for those who are underrepresented in the field of psychology, and as American Psychological Association Division 46 Student Committee Co-Chair, co-created the Grad Stepping Program, an initiative to increase the recruitment, retention, and graduation of underrepresented students.
+I am also committed to efforts to expand opportunities and create inclusive spaces for those who are underrepresented in the field of psychology.
+As American Psychological Association Division 46 Student Committee Co-Chair, I co-created the Grad Stepping Program, an initiative to increase the recruitment, retention, and graduation of underrepresented students.

 I also have non-profit leadership experience and am currently Executive Director of a non-profit I co-founded, Stocking Hope.